Aswendt-Lab/AIDAmri/to_do_list.md

  - [X] Auto populate `make_isotropic` in `srcgen` for DTI processing
  - [ ] Confirm that tracking options CLI and workflow works as intended
  - [ ] If resampling, the parcellation image does not load for connectivity in DSI Studio.
 Either resample this or provide a t2 reference image in the connectivity matrix extraction steps.
+ - [ ] Image flip Y?
+ - [ ] FSL slicer images for quality control
+ - [ ] DSI Studio fiber images and/or movie for quality control